JarbasAl/LILACS/lilacs/blog/6-LILACS_feels.md

 # Facial Expression

-We can go further and assign a facial expression LILACS i supposed to make for a certain emotion
+We can go further and assign a facial expression LILACS i supposed to make for each octant

 ![](https://github.com/JarbasAl/LILACS/blob/emotional_lilacs/lilacs/blog/emotion-expression.jpg)